 1986 – 2013

 The current version is the result of interethnic intrigues.
 Most of the population considered the “Cleveland Indians” logo racist because it previously depicted a smiling Indian with a feather.
 This version was natural, as it conveyed the club’s name.
-However, in 2014, the administration decided to update the team’s emblem and approved another version, the so-called block “C.”
+However, in 2014, the administration decided to update the team’s emblem and approved an alternative version, known as the “C.”

 Font and Colors

 The logo features a graphic letter.
-It represents the capital letter of the first word in the franchise’s name – “Cleveland.”
+It represents the capital letter of the franchise’s first word, “Cleveland.”
 This sign reflects two key factors: the team’s origin and its roots.
-Additionally, it is considered the main and only element of the emblem.
+Additionally, it is considered the emblem’s primary element.

-The capital letter “C” consists of nine fragments – strict geometric figures.
+The capital letter “C” comprises nine fragments, each a strict geometric figure.
 Those located vertically and horizontally are rectangles, and the corners are trapezoids.
 Unlike its predecessor (the 1904 version), it has a wider inner clearance and shorter front segments.
 Neutrality is the key task of the letter logo.

-Although there is no expanded text in the emblem, one can talk about the font since the block “C” is part of a word.
-The graphic design of the symbol resonates with the classic Bruce Double Pica.
-But, most likely, it is not a printed element but a custom symbol, an adapted glyph taken from an existing font.
+Although the emblem does not include expanded text, one can discuss the font because the letter “C” is part of a word.
+The symbol’s graphic design resonates with the classic Bruce Double Pica.
+However, it is most likely not a printed element but a custom symbol or an adapted glyph drawn from an existing font.

-The palette of the current logo is not diverse and consists of only one color – red #E31937 on a white background #FFFFFF.
-In previous versions, dark blue #0F223E was also present, which is still part of the official range and is used on team merchandise.
-In addition to them, early emblems used gold, black, and brown colors.
+The current logo’s color palette is limited to a single color, red (#E31937), on a white background (#FFFFFF).
+In previous versions, dark blue #0F223E was also included; it remains part of the official range and is used on team merchandise.
+In addition, early emblems often featured gold, black, and brown.